- ASD evaluations

 - Protection Profile for Wireless Local Area Network (WLAN) Clients (PDF)

 These Protection Profiles address the threats against Wireless Local Area Network (WLAN) access systems and clients.

-ASD Approved Protection Profiles, February 2012
+DSD Approved Protection Profiles, February 2012

-ASD Approved Protection Profiles, June 2011
+DSD Approved Protection Profiles, June 2011